Feb 23, 2015 | Blog, Gardens, Spring

 Tired of the cold?
 Longing for warmer temperatures?
 You can actually allow yourself to “think spring.”
-It’s time to vegetable-indoorabegin planning your outdoor summer garden…indoors!
+It’s time to begin planning your outdoor summer garden…indoors!

 If you want to get a jump on the growing season, there are a number of garden vegetables that you can sow indoors, undercover, beginning in mid-March.
 At the appropriate time, the vegetables can then be transplanted into your outdoor garden.
 By starting vegetables indoors, you usually gain 4 to 6 weeks over crops started by seed in the ground.
 Another benefit – it’s less expensive to grow your own plants than it is to buy more established seedlings at planting time.